Dablclub/etherstart/module-4/4-token-allowance.md

 A token allowance is required if you want a third-party to move funds on your behalf.
 In short, you are _allowing_ them to move your tokens.

-In our case, we would like the [0x Exchange Proxy smart contract](https://docs.0x.org/introduction/0x-cheat-sheet#exchange-proxy-addresses) to swap our ERC20 tokens for us, so we will need to _approve_ an _allowance_ (a certain amount) for _this contract to move a certain amount of our ERC20 tokens on our behalf_.
-Read more about [token allowances](https://0x.org/docs/0x-swap-api/advanced-topics/how-to-set-your-token-allowances).
+In our case, we want to approve an allowance for Permit2 contract to trade our ERC20 tokens for us.
+To do this, we need to approve a specific allowance, allowing this contract to move a certain amount of our ERC20 tokens on our behalf.
+Read more about [token allowances](https://0x.org/docs/0x-swap-api/advanced-topics/how-to-set-your-token-allowances)

 This allowance approval will show up in the user's wallet for them to sign.
 Here is an example screenshot from MetaMask:

 ![Browser extension wallet asked for approval transaction confirmation](https://github.com/jlin27/token-swap-dapp-course/assets/8042156/9743b971-a8bc-4269-8b11-77ee2c64b609)

+The logic to check if the user has approved a token allowance the selected sell token is set here:

+1. First, we need to check if the spender (Permit2) has an allowance already.
+We can use wagmi's useReadContract() hook to read from the sellToken's "allowance" function.
+2. If there is no allowance, then we will write an approval to the sellToken's smart contract using wagmi's useSimulateContract() and useWriteContract().
+3. Lastly, use wagmi's useWaitForTransactionReceipt() to wait for the approval transaction to complete

 Note that approving an allowance is a transaction, which requires users to pay gas (e.g. user must hold the chain's native token, ETH on mainnet, MATIC on Polygon).